rachel-sousa/SimonEnsemble.github.io/index.md

 }
 </style>

 The Simon Research Ensemble resides in the School of Chemical, Biological, and Environmental Engineering ([CBEE](http://cbee.oregonstate.edu/)) at [Oregon State University](http://oregonstate.edu/).
-We leverage mathematics, machine learning, statistical mechanics, and computer simulations to fundamentally understand physical phenomena ranging from porous materials with moving parts to mysterious, barren patches in arid grasslands.
+We leverage mathematics, machine learning, statistical mechanics, and computer simulations to shed light on physical phenomena ranging from porous materials with moving parts to mysterious, barren patches in arid grasslands.
 We aim to understand intimately and to explain clearly.
 The problems we approach have implications in clean energy, security, and human welfare.

 <figure>
 	<center>